-Cinnamon oil is obtained from the bark and leaves of cinnamon trees.
-Cinnamon oil does have various applications in aromatherapy; however, it is not as popular as other essential oils such as pine essential oil, basil essential oil, rosemary essential oil and lavender essential oil.
+Cinnamon oil is obtained from the bark and leaves of its trees.
+This oil does have various applications in aromatherapy; however, it is not as popular as other essential oils such as pine essential oil, basil essential oil, rosemary essential oil, and lavender essential oil.

 The benefits of cinnamon oil include the following:

-Cooking: Some people add cinnamon oil while they are cooking.
-The oil obtained from the leaves contains a compound named cinnamaldehyde, which is an excellent flavoring agent.
+Some people add cinnamon oil to their culinary preparations.
+The oil obtained from cinnamon leaves contains a compound named cinnamaldehyde, which is an excellent flavoring agent.

-Room freshener: The pleasant aroma of cinnamon oil makes it a very effective as a room freshener.
+The pleasant aroma of cinnamon oil makes it very effective as a room freshener.
 It is often added to potpourris.

-Eliminating mosquitoes: Cinnamon oil is a great mosquito repellent.
+Cinnamon oil is a great mosquito repellent.
 Research has now proved that it is very effective in killing mosquito larvae.
-The Journal of Agricultural and Food Chemistry (a renowned scientific journal) has reported on that research, which had been conducted at the National Taiwan University.
-Apart from the leaves of cinnamon, its bark is also a good source of cinnamaldehyde, which is an active mosquito killing agent.
+The Journal of Agricultural and Food Chemistry (a renowned scientific journal) has reported on a research conducted at the National Taiwan University.
+Apart from the leaves of cinnamon, its bark is also a good source of cinnamaldehyde, which is an active mosquito-killing agent.
 This research has paved the way for finding an environmentally safe solution for solving the global menace and disease-spreading capacity of mosquitoes.

-Being strong in nature, cinnamon oil should be avoided for internal consumption.
+Word of Caution: Being strong in nature, cinnamon oil should be avoided for internal consumption.
 Furthermore, it can have adverse effects on the skin if used topically in concentrated form.
 Therefore, it should be used in diluted form.
-Before using cinnamon oil, it should be tested to make sure that it suits your skin.
-You should apply only a small quantity of cinnamon oil initially and check if you develop any allergic reaction symptoms.
-Do not apply cinnamon oil on the face and other sensitive areas.
+Before using the oil, it should be tested to make sure it suits your skin.
+You should apply only a small quantity of the oil initially and check if you develop an allergic reaction.
+Do not apply the oil to the face and other sensitive areas.

-Cinnamon blends well with various essential oils, so it is added to many aromatherapy preparations.
+Blending: This oil blends well with various essential oils, so it is added to many aromatherapy preparations.
 It enhances the effectiveness of other herbs and essential oils, thus speeding up the treatment of various herbal remedies.
 Furthermore, many herbs can have an unpleasant taste.
-Cinnamon or cinnamon oil is often added to herbal preparations to make them taste better.
-The oil blends well with other essential oils such as lemon essential oil, rosemary essential oil, geranium essential oil, lavender essential oil and cardamom essential oil.
+Cinnamon or its oil is often added to herbal preparations to make them taste better.
+The oil blends well with other essential oils such as lemon essential oil, rosemary essential oil, geranium essential oil, lavender essential oil, and cardamom essential oil.